-They are super flavorful and friendly for many of dietary restrictions and diets like AIP, Whole 30 and paleo.
-It’s no surprise as plantains are a rich source of fiber and Vitamins A, C and B-6.
+They are super flavorful and usually more accessible for those with allergies or on diets like AIP, Whole 30 and paleo.
+It's no surprise as plantains are a rich source of fiber and Vitamins A, C and B-6.

 Did I mention you can use any seasonings you like?